New Urban Research FAQs

 What does the review process consist of?

-At least two (2) reviewers will be assigned per paper; a panel of distinguished scholars and professionals will carefully review and comment on your submission.
+Papers will be reviewed by at least two (2) reviewers; a panel of distinguished scholars and professionals will carefully review and comment on your submission.
 Reviewers will be matched based on their expertise to your paper topic.
 Your paper with the reviewers’ comments will be returned to you.
 If your paper is suggested for presentation at the Congress, you will be given time to revise in accordance with the comments received.

 How are papers selected for presentation?